cajigaslab/Thalamus/docs/joystick_paddle_intro_task_guide.md

 The task is between trials.
 This is the waiting period before the next ball appears.
 The task starts in this state.
+During this period, the ball is not drawn on the screen.

 ### `start_on`
 The ball becomes visible and starts moving.